Bankruptcy act; Debt recovery act

 The Norwegian regulatory system distinguishes between voluntary debt settlement proceedings ('frivillig gjeldsordning') and compulsory debt settlement proceedings ('tvangsakkord').
-These are governed by the Bankruptcy Act ('konkursloven') and the Debt Recovery Act ('dekningsloven'), both enacted in 1984.
-The aim of these laws are to make sure that a a company that is (or might become) insolvent reaches a debt settlement scheme with the creditors.
+These are governed by the bankruptcy act ('konkursloven') and the debt recovery act ('dekningsloven'), both enacted in 1984.
+The aim of these statutes is to make sure that a company that is (or might become) insolvent reaches a debt settlement scheme with the creditors.

-The debtor presents a petition to the court in order to initiate debt settlement proceedings.
+The debtor presents a petition to the court to initiate debt settlement proceedings.
 The petition is to include the following:

 - a statement regarding the reasons behind the financial difficulties, and how the debt is to be settled;

 - an inventory of the debtor's assets, debts, creditors and security as well as the name and address of the creditor;

 - a statement regarding the registration and documentation of the debtor's accounts.

-In addition, the debtor is to supply the court with any supplementary documentation it asks for.
-If the court approves the petition, a public announcement of this will be made.
+In addition, the debtor has to supply the court with any supplementary documentation the court asks for.
+Once the court approves the petition, a public announcement of this will be made.

 In the event of a voluntary debt settlement, all unsecured creditors must consent to the debt settlement proposal being put forward.
 The proposal is only binding for those creditors who have voted for it or are not affected by it.